arnau/seachess/corpus/notes/rust_sqlite_extension.md

 );
 ```

 Indexes are to be built using the `best_index` method.
-I opted for a non-optimal but easy no-index situation so every query will to a full scan.
+I opted for a non-optimal but easy no-index situation so every query runs a full scan.

 Finally, the `open` method takes care of initialising the cursor.
 In my implementation I read from disk and load into memory all data at this point.